telerik/reporting-docs/styling/styling-reports/styling-report-items.md

 					<li>Repeat - Indicates how a background image will be repeated.
 						The available values are:
 						<ul>
-							<li>NoRepeat - The background-image will be displayed only once.</li>
+							<li>NoRepeat - The background image will be displayed only once.</li>
 							<li>Repeat - The background image will be repeated vertically and horizontally.</li>
 							<li>RepeatX - The background image will be repeated horizontally.</li>
 							<li>RepeatY - The background image will be repeated vertically.